 What does the Advisor track entail?

-The Advisor track is comprised of leadership development sessions ranging from lecture style, to panel discussions, large group presentations, and Lunch & Learns.
-The diverse training styles offer advisors the opportunity to customize their conference experience and select trainings that will directly benefit their role in the Best Buddies movement and their leadership position in their school chapter.
+The Advisor track is comprised of leadership development sessions ranging from lecture style to panel discussions, large group presentations, and roundtable conversations.
+The diverse training styles offer advisors the opportunity to customize their conference experience and select sessions that will directly benefit their role in the Best Buddies movement and leadership position in their school chapter.

-The Advance Advisor track offers professional education programs, activities, and learning experiences toward continuing education for advisors who wish to receive contact hours toward their state’s professional education requirements.
-The trainings will meet the requirements of interpersonal skills in a school environment, access to post-secondary education options for students with disabilities, and activities in the area of inclusive classrooms.
+The Advisor Continuing Education track offers professional education programs, activities, and learning experiences toward continuing education for advisors who wish to receive contact hours toward their state’s professional education requirements.
+These training courses will meet the requirements of interpersonal skills in a school environment, access to post-secondary education options for students with disabilities, and activities around inclusive classrooms.

 What learning experiences are offered for continuing education?

-These trainings will be offered in small group learning forums, in addition to conference-wide presentations from innovative keynote speakers, panel discussions with champions of the disability rights community, and luncheons with Best Buddies leaders.
+This training experience will be offered in small group learning forums, in addition to conference-wide presentations from innovative keynote speakers, panel discussions with champions of the disability rights community, and roundtables with Best Buddies leaders.